Tutorial: llmTools

 And one “testing” APIs for use with development tools like Postman (but not with your front end):

-weather: uses HTTP POST to post user’s prompt, withget_weather()tool definition, as a JSON Object, to test tool call fulfillment at the backend, short circuiting the front end.
+weather: uses HTTP POST to post user’s prompt, withget_weather()tool definition, as a JSON Object, to test tool call fulfillment at the back end.

 Using this syntax: